oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     d. **Table**: A structured set of data organized in rows and columns within a schema.

 **What You Accomplished**
 Successfully ran the **Discover Sensitive Columns** job to identify and mark sensitive columns.
-Utilized Oracle's predefined sensitive type, **Email ID**, along with customized types, **User ID** and **Password**.
+Utilized Oracle's predefined sensitive type, **Email ID**, along with user-defined sensitive types, **User ID** and **Password**.

 ## Task 5: Data Masking- Create a New Masking Format

 ### Objective
 Create a new **Masking Format** for previously discovered sensitive column *`Email ID`*: The **Masking Formats** library, provided by Data Masking and Subsetting, is available for use.
-However, for this task, we will create a new format specifically for masking the **Email** column.
-This custom format will be used in the next task when creating the Masking Definitions.
+However, for this task, we will create a new masking format to specifically mask the **Email** column.
+This custom masking format will be used in the next task when creating the Masking Definitions.

 ### Steps
 1. To create a new masking format, navigate to the **Masking Formats** page under **Data Masking** as follows:

     ![DMS](./images/dms-021.png "Navigate to the sub-menu Sensitive column types")

-2. Notice that **Masking Formats** library appears with predefined formats that Oracle Enterprise Manager provides.
+2. Notice that **Masking Formats** library appears with predefined masking formats that Oracle Enterprise Manager provides.
 Click **Create** and fill in the following details:

 - Name: **Email ID**.
 - Description: *`Mask the corporate email by changing prefix and domain name`*.